micro-manager/micro-manager.github.io/_pages/Okolab.md

     it or clicking the *Add* button when selected.
 4. Select the right COM Port or select Auto and press OK.

-{% include Note text="Okolab devices can be found in the ''Okolab'' node if ''Available Devices'' list is ordered by vendor or in the ''Generic Device'' node if list is ordered by type." %}
+{% include notice icon="info" content="Okolab devices can be found in the ''Okolab'' node if ''Available Devices'' list is ordered by vendor or in the ''Generic Device'' node if list is ordered by type." %}

 ## Usage